Categories

 There will be a 45ACP version later on.

-The grip angle is good – it’s not Glock-like.
+The grip angle is good – it’s not Glock-like, but not quite 1911-like, either, due to accommodating Glock mags.

 The controls appear to cater to concealed carry.

 TheHumbleMarksman has one, as well…he’s just waiting for time to begin conducting the review.
+[UPDATE – the video is here and his example appears to be well-engineered.]

 GBGun has his but he’s leaving the country for 2 weeks, so the range portion of his review will be on-hold until he returns.
+[UPDATE – his write-up is here, his tabletop video is here and his range footage is here; his example appears to be well-engineered.]

-I’d talked myself into not settling for another budget 2011, but I might have to buy this one (next spring).
+I’d talked myself into not settling for another budget 2011, but I might have to buy this one this coming spring.
 I’ve another 4-5 months for the kinks to be worked out and for the major channels to review the gun.
 If things are favorable by March/April, I’ll be grabbing the XP Pro (and possible another higher-end 2011 too).

 We’ll see how things play out.